berensp/berensp.github.io/_recipes/burger.md

 </ul>

 [^1]: @Dad always used the Worcestershire sauce, so I don't skip it.
 1 lb. recipe for four patties.
+[^2]: When the kids were a little younger I did Hawaiian buns/mini sweet rolls and then make smaller patties for sliders.

 ## Instructions
 1. Preheat the grill to 375°F (medium-high)... or your cast iron skillet to sizzling hot.
 2. Sprinkle ingredients evenly across beef.
-Mix until they are just combined[^2]
+Mix until they are just combined[^3]
 3. Divide mixture into fourths → make patties →
 4. Make indentation in the middle to prevent the bulging!
 5. Cook 4-5 minutes per side.
 (You get one flip and one flip only.)

+[^3]: Be sure you don't overdo it with the mixing or your burgers may end up on the "tough" side.

 Buen provecho.

 — ᴘ. ᴍ. ʙ.

-[^2]: Be sure you don't overdo it with the mixing or your burgers may end up on the "tough" side.